1) Print this Page

-Sathya Sai Baba and 'miracle cures': Sathya Sai Baba and 'miracle cures': The hagiography on Sathya Sai Baba's 'miraculous' cures is extensive.
-No scientific control study has so far been made of any of the claims of miraculous healing from him, either spontaneously or in answer to prayers.
-This come of his rejecting scientists because of the 'divine inscrutable' methods he claims to use.
+The hagiography on Sathya Sai Baba's 'miraculous' cures is extensive.
+While no scientific control study has so far been made of any of the claims of miraculous healing from him, whether spontaneously or in answer to prayers, ingestion of vibuthi (holy ash) or other 'mystical' remedies, many of his followers are adamantly convinced that he has healed them - or their relatives, friends and acquaintances - by miraculous means.
+Sathya Sai Baba is widely known to have rejected any kind of scientific overview or controlled experiments of his supposed 'miracles'.
+He rejects scientists and their methods on the grounds that his activities are too holy and 'divinely inscrutable'.
 This is not to say that he, like thousands of others of reported 'healers', cannot have been involved in a healing process through faith, perhaps as a catalytic agent on whom one projects prayer, faith and hope.
 On the other hand, many reports have come from persons who have sacrificed and prayed to Sathya Sai Baba constantly for themselves or for another, but all of whom have only got worse, though these are quite hard to come by as they are very seldom published by devotees!
 Of course, the handy theory of past bad karma is trundled out to explain away the possibility of a cure in this or that persons' instance.
 All evidence that Sathya Sai Baba does not heal, does not keep his word, or is not able to heal people of himself has to be refuted by the 'true believer', whose agenda is totally to block out all experience that may lead to another explanation or in any way be interpreted to reduce their hard-held belief that Sathya Sai Baba is a divine healer and God himself.
 Even devotees who feel the need to keep up a front despite themselves not having been healed according to Sathya Sai Baba's promise will convince themselves that they have been helped... and even lie about this, such as Mrs. Phyllis Krystal did about the headaches she claimed Sai Baba cured her of (after being asked point blank in public at the 1990 Sai Baba conference in Hamburg).
 However, she was still suffering from them for years afterwards, as Lucas Ralli (with whom she stayed when in London) informed me most definitively and to my great surprise.

 All the talk about the healing power of 'Sai Baba vibuthi' and other substances he hands out may cause belief in healing, and this may help... but the actual curative/medicinal properties are zero, according to analyses of this vibuthi made in laboratories here and there.
 The apparent cure due to this substance (actually the ash from burning such materials as cow dung, rice husks or sandal wood etc.) is often called the 'placebo effect' in medical research.
 Another term used is 'spontaneous regeneration', which refers to unknown aspects of the body's self-regenerative powers.
 The 'placebo effect' is obviously a psychic phenomenon and remains largely (but not entirely) unexplained.... but it is very common.